 Laminar and turbulent flow in a channel

 In a solid, the heat is transported through conduction.
 This is characterized by the conduction coefficient λ.
 In a flowing liquid or gas, the heat can also be transported through the flow.
 This is the so-called convection, which is characterized by the heat transfer coefficient α.

 When the cooling medium is pushed through the machine, for example through the use of fans, the cooling phenomenon is called forced convection.

 When the cooling medium is neither accelerated by fans nor by the rotation of a rotor, a slow-moving laminar flow can rise due to temperature differences of the cooling medium, which provoke density differences.
 The resulting heat transfer between the solids and the cooling medium is called free convection.
 Due to the time dependence of this phenomenon, the CFD calculations should be performed time-dependently with the input of adequate time steps.

 Surface temperatures of the E-Cooling tutorial electrical motor

 With the convection, the temperature fields of the solid and of the

 bordering wall are interdependent, therefore they need to be calculated

 simultaneously, this is called conjugated heat transfer.

 Through the setting of the heat transfer option, the energy equation will be solved in addition to the continuity and momentum equations.
-The energy equation makes the relation between temperature differences, heat fluxes, and velocity gradients; it takes into account the conduction as well as the convection.
+The energy equation makes the relation between temperature differences, heat fluxes, and velocity gradients.

 Besides trough direct contact, the heat transfer can also take place by heat radiation, which is characterized by the surface emissivity.
 The heat density radiated from the surface takes into account the temperature differences to the power of 4.
 The heat radiation is effective for high temperatures or when there is no forced convection.
 The heat radiation can be calculated through the setting of the corresponding option in the CFD program.